The Financial Ombudsman (FOS) has published in September 2018 two Decisions involving payday loans over six years old:

 So for these affordability complaints where the payday loans are more than six years old, the question is whether the “three years from the date the complainant became aware” part applies.

-How these time limits have been applied before September 2018
+How these time limits were applied before September 2018

 Payday loan affordability complaints started to be made in late 2015.
 Some early complaints were upheld by the Ombudsman for loans over six years but most were rejected.
 But customers kept pointing out they had no idea that they could complain before.